Lady Marmalade: Background and release

-In 1998, English-Canadian girl group All Saints recorded a cover version of "Lady Marmalade" as part of the double A-sided single "Under the Bridge" / "Lady Marmalade".
-In Europe, only the "Lady Marmalade" single was released.
-The All Saints version contains different lyrics for its verses; the only lyrics retained from the original composition are the chorus.
-A version remixed by Timbaland appeared on the Dr. Dolittle soundtrack.
+In 1998, English-Canadian girl group All Saints released a cover version of "Lady Marmalade" as part of the double A-side single "Under the Bridge" / "Lady Marmalade".
+The song also appeared as the tenth track of their debut self-titled album (1997).
+A version remixed by Timbaland appeared on the Dr. Dolittle (1998) soundtrack.
+The "Lady Marmalade" portion of the single was only released in Europe, and the group performed the song at the 1998 Brit Awards.